-Fellowship-trained Mohs Surgeons, like Dr. Mendese, have completed rigorous Mohs-specific training after residency.
+Fellowship-trained Mohs surgeons, like Dr. Mendese, have completed rigorous Mohs-specific training after residency.
 During this time, fellows treat hundreds (if not thousands) of patients with Mohs under the direct supervision of a more senior surgeon over the course of a year or more.
 To find out the difference between fellowship-trained Mohs surgeons and others, please refer to the following link: www.skincancermohssurgery.org

 The term "Mohs" refers to Dr. Frederic Mohs, Professor of Surgery at the University of Wisconsin, who developed this surgical technique in the 1930s.
 The technique has undergone many refinements and has come to be known as "Mohs micrographic surgery" or simply "Mohs surgery" in honor of Dr. Mohs.

-Mohs surgery is a highly specialized and precise treatment for skin cancer in which the cancer is removed in stages, one tissue layer at a time.
+Mohs surgery is a highly specialized and precise treatment for skin cancer removal in which the cancerous tissue is removed in stages, one tissue layer at a time.
 It is an outpatient procedure, performed under local anesthesia, and is distinguished by a specific technique of tissue examination that is unique to Mohs surgery.
 Although other surgical specialists may check excision margins, this form of pathologic examination of the tissue is not the same as Mohs surgery.

 Once a tissue layer is removed, its edges are marked with colored dyes, and a map of the specimen is created.
 The tissue is then processed onto microscope slides by a Mohs histotechnician.
-These slides are carefully examined under the microscope by the Mohs surgeon so that any microscopic roots of the cancer can be precisely identified and mapped.
+These slides are carefully examined under the microscope by the Mohs surgeon so that any microscopic roots of cancer can be precisely identified and mapped.
 If cancer cells are seen, an additional tissue layer is removed only in areas where the cancer is still present, leaving normal skin intact.
 This saves as much normal, healthy skin as possible.

 Once the cancer has been removed, the Mohs surgeon will explain options for repair of the wound, including natural healing (granulation), stitching the wound together using a side-to-side closure, or using a skin flap or graft.

-It's important to choose a fellowship trained Mohs surgeon who is a member of the American College of Mohs Surgery, like Dr. Mendese.
+It's important to choose a fellowship-trained Mohs surgeon who is a member of the American College of Mohs Surgery, like Dr. Mendese.
 Mohs College surgeons have undergone at least 1 year of fellowship training beyond dermatology residency, which allows for additional experience in all of these specialized processes and techniques.

 Yes.
 Following a biopsy, your skin cancer may no longer be visible.
 However, the surface lesion that was removed can represent the "tip of the iceberg."
 More tumor cells may remain in the skin.
-These can continue to grow downward and outward, like roots of a tree.
-These "roots" are not visible with the naked eye.
-If they are not removed, the tumor will likely reappear and require more extensive surgery.
+These can continue to grow downward and outward, like the roots of a tree.
+These "roots" are not visible to the naked eye.
+If they are not removed, the tumor will likely reappear and require more extensive reconstructive surgery.

 Tumors that are neglected can spread deeply into the skin and invade nearby structures.
 On rare occasions, these cancerous cells can metastasize to lymph nodes and other organs in the body.